On possible issues of Backus average: Abstract

 \section{Abstract}

-In this paper, we continue the study of~\citet{BosEtAl2017b} regarding statistical and numerical considerations of the~\citet{Backus1962} product approximation.
-While the approximation is typically quite good for seismological scenarios,~\citet{BosEtAl2017b} demonstrate a physical scenario that could, in spite of the stability conditions for isotropic media, lead to an issue within the Backus average.
-Using the Preliminary Reference Earth Model of~\citet{DziewonskiAnderson1981}, we investigate whether this issue is likely to occur in the context of seismology.
+In this paper, we continue the study of~\citet{BosEtAl2018} regarding statistical and numerical considerations of the~\citet{Backus1962} product approximation.
+While the approximation is typically quite good for seismological scenarios,~\citet{BosEtAl2018} demonstrate a physical scenario that could, in spite of the stability conditions for isotropic media, lead to an issue within the Backus average.
+Using the Preliminary Reference Earth Model of~\citet{DziewonskiAnderson1981} and a case study in the upper oceanic crust, we investigate whether this issue is likely to occur in the context of seismology.